jasonsbarr/foundations-of-programming-javascript/docs/intro/computers.md

 For example, a program can have detailed instructions on *how* the computer should compute a solution.
 This is known as **imperative** programming style.

-A program could also simple tell the computer *what to do*, and let it handle the steps itself.
+A program could also simply tell the computer *what to do*, and let it handle the steps itself.
 This is **declarative** programming style.

 Some languages require you to use one style or the other, but JavaScript is flexible enough to let you mix the two styles as appropriate for your programs.
 In this course you'll become fluent in both styles and learn a bit about how to determine what style is best for the task you're trying to accomplish.